ES-Alexander/3D-Rendering-Desktop-App/README.md

 ## Description

-This project was made as a practice for Python programming, Matrix maniulation, file processing, and general system engineering processes.
+This project was made as a practice for Python programming, matricies manipulation, file processing, and general system engineering processes.

 Also it was a way for me to explore an interesting field for me which is graphics (2D, and 3D).

-It's a desktop app that takes in waveform files (.OBJ) and visualizes its triangulated form (no filliing, no shading, no texturing! just triangles)
+It's a desktop app that takes in waveform files (.OBJ) and visualizes its triangulated form (no filliing, no shading, no texturing! just triangles) and then

+allows the user to rotate the model in the X, Y, and Z directions.

 ### Key Words